dbos-inc/dbos-demo-apps/e-commerce/README.md

 * For shop-frontend, run `npm run dev` to launch the app.
 * To run with a backend in the cloud, export NEXT_PUBLIC_SHOP_BACKEND=<url to shop backend>.

-* for payment-frontend, run `npm run start` to build and launch the app.
-* To run with a backend in the cloud set export PLAID_BACKEND=<url to cloud backend>.

 * for cloud update the urls in dbos-config.yaml to point to cloud.

 > If you are using VSCode, there are launch configurations for each individual package in the demo.